x/Game-Development-in-Javascript-Tutorial/README.md

 # The JavaScript Event Loop

 Javascript by itself can't really do all that much.
-The strength of JavaScript comes from its abillity to use functions tha the browser gives it access to.
+The strength of JavaScript comes from its abillity to use functions that the browser gives it access to.
 One of those functions we will be using a lot is setTimeout.
 The purpose of setTimeout is to delay code from executing.
+We will be using it to animate things in our games.

 As we discussed in the previous section, functions can be passed into other functions in JavaScript. setTimout takes two parameters, a function, and then a time in miliseconds to be delayed before that function is run.